jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ## Generate an API key

-Register for a [GOV.UK Notify account](https://www.notifications.service.gov.uk/register) and log in.
-If you have any issues logging in, report them at the [GOV.UK Notify support page](https://www.notifications.service.gov.uk/support).
+[Register](https://www.notifications.service.gov.uk/register) for a GOV.UK Notify account and log in.
+If you have any issues logging in, report them at the [GOV.UK Notify support page](https://www.notifications.service.gov.uk/support) or on the GOV.UK Notify [slack channel](https://govuk.slack.com/messages/C0AC2LX7E).

+1. Log into your GOV.UK Notify account.
 1. Go to API integration and click _API keys_.
 1. Click _Create an API key_.
 1. Type a name for the key.
-1. Select "Test - pretends to send messages" for _Type of key_ and click _continue_.
+1. Select either "Test - pretends to send messages" or "Team or whitelist" for _Type of key_ and click _Continue_.

 Your API key will be generated.
 Make note of this key as you won’t be able to see it again once you leave this page.

-Information on API keys can be found [here](/#types-of-api-keys).
+Information on API keys can be found [here](/#api-keys).

 ## Get a template ID

 Every notification follows a template.
-Templates are created by logging into your GOV.UK Notify account and clicking Templates.
+Templates are created by logging into your GOV.UK Notify account, clicking _Templates_ and then clicking the _Add new template_ button.

 The API Notification client requires a template ID.
 Once the notification template has been created, you must copy the template ID from that template:

 1. Log into your GOV.UK Notify account.
-1. Go to Templates and click on the template you need.
+1. Go to _Templates_ and click on the template you need.
 1. Copy the template ID.

 ## Set up API Notification client